jontran1/NxN-Tic-Tac-Toe-A.I/README.md

   - It's pretty fast on a 3x3 grid.
 On a 4x4 grid, it slows a tiny bit.
 On 5x5 it really shows how slow DFS is.
 Anything higher then or equal to 5 will be too slow.

+  - What about Time Complexity?
+I believe the time complexity is (n^2)^(n^2).
+This is because dfs has a time complexity of b^d. b = branching factor, d = depth.
+There are n^2 possible choices at each state.
+Its possible for the depth to reach n^2, because each time the a.i makes a move it recursively calls dfs again, thus making the depth n^2.
+Note: I know once the a.i makes a move, the number of possible choices is decreased at each state.
+However I have a n^2 for loop that looks for open spaces at each state.
+Still, I am still unsure about the time complexity and I would need to do more research.
+Space Complexity I believe it to be n^2.

+    - Drawing out all possible branches for a 2x2 grid will show this.

 ![dfs_demo_2](/images/dfs_demo_2.gif)